Aarception/Mo-information-security-portfolio/README.md

 made possible by liability consequentialism.
 5.)
 Today August 02, 2026, I unilaterally close the
-inquiry as a record and foreclose further internal escalation optionality in expansion of the consideration offer of July 17, whereby the provision of information, excepting the 'Dataset,' being resolved to an unconditional gift of the institution, excepting
+inquiry as a record and foreclose further internal escalation optionality in extension of the consideration offer of July 17, whereby the provision of information, excepting the 'Dataset,' being resolved to an unconditional gift of the institution, excepting